huangli712/ACTest/docs/src/intro/cite.md

-# Citation

-Please cite the following papers:
+Please cite the following papers.

 ---